 5. Transportation.

 Team Arrival Time

 TeamArrival Time

 Team Arrival Time

 6. Credentials/Tickets.

 25 credentials/18 bench limit with two chairs behind for doctors (See appendix J in Site

 Representative Manual).

 Ticket Sections and Allocations:

 Team Section

 TeamSection

 Team Section

 Team Section

 Deadline to return tickets

-7 C
+-

 7. Game times.

 First Round Game #1 v (home/away) time:

 First Round Game #2v(home/away) time:

 Second Round Game Winner Game #1 v Winner Game #2 (home/away) time:

-(, , ,, , ,
+the means of the same was trained and the same was the sa

 8. Game uniforms.

 9. Lodging.

 Team: Hotel (contact person and number)

 Team: Hotel (contact person and number)

 Team: Hotel (contact person and number)

+40 Advision to the second to the second

 10. Administrative meeting on Thursday

 a.
 Location

 b.
 Time

 c.
 Required attendance